jayprophit/knowledge-base/docs/robotics/advanced_system/blockchain_integration.md

   - security
 ---

-# Blockchain Integration and Advanced Improvements in Quantum Nexus
+# Blockchain Integration and Advanced Improvements in Knowledge_base

 ## Overview

-Integrating **blockchain principles**, **theories**, **practices**, and existing **patents** into the Quantum Nexus system enables secure, decentralized, and immutable operations.
-This document covers blockchain foundations, implementation, advanced improvements, and integration with Quantum Nexus.
+Integrating **blockchain principles**, **theories**, **practices**, and existing **patents** into the Knowledge_base system enables secure, decentralized, and immutable operations.
+This document covers blockchain foundations, implementation, advanced improvements, and integration with Knowledge_base.

 ## 1. Blockchain Principles